Oliver Twist (1948 film): Legacy

 Author Marc Napolitano noted that Lean's version of Oliver Twist had an impact on almost every subsequent adaptation of Dickens's novel.
 The film had two major additions that were not in the original novel.
 Of the opening scene, an idea that originated from Kay Walsh, Napolitano wrote:

 "The opening scene, which depicts the beleaguered and pregnant Agnes limping her way to the parish workhouse in the midst of a thunderstorm, presents a haunting image that would resonate with subsequent adaptors.
 Even more significantly, the finale to the Lean adaptation has eclipsed Dickens's own finale in the popular memory of the story; the climax atop the roof of Fagin's lair is breathtaking."

-Songwriter Lionel Bart acknowledged that Lean's film "played a role in his conception" of the musical Oliver!
-Lean biographer Stephen Silverman referred to the 1968 film version of Oliver! as "more of an uncredited adaptation of the Lean film in story line and look than of either the Dickens novel or the Bart stage show."
+Songwriter Lionel Bart acknowledged that Lean's film "played a role in his conception" of the musical Oliver! (also shot by Oswald Morris) Lean biographer Stephen Silverman referred to the 1968 film version of Oliver! as "more of an uncredited adaptation of the Lean film in story line and look than of either the Dickens novel or the Bart stage show."